 - ectopic pregnancy.

-The first is establishing negligence.
+The first is negligence.
 When there is a breach in the duty of care owed to a patient, those actions may be considered negligent.
 Examples include failing to check the woman’s blood pressure or not administering a typical test given during pregnancy.

 The second element is that this breach in duty of care directly caused illness or injury.

 The last element is the harm must be significant enough to warrant the pursuit of compensation.

 If you have questions about a birth injury, lawyers Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.